 It has been over ten years since Hoopes Vision brought the first wavefront-optimized LASIK and PRK procedures to Utah, and the results have been excellent.
 Tens of thousands of patients have come to Hoopes Vision because of our outstanding track record of proven results.

-Wavefront optimized LASIK is one of the many advances that has come over the years that we have been in practice.
-Dr. Hoopes’s book, LASIK: A Guide For Patients And Their Families, details these advances, discusses the pros and cons of laser vision correction, and discusses some of the things that set Hoopes Vision apart.Download Now
+Wavefront-optimized LASIK is one of the many advances that has come during the years we have been in practice.
+Dr. Hoopes’ book, LASIK: A Guide For Patients And Their Families, details these advances, discusses the pros and cons of laser vision correction, and discusses some of the things that set Hoopes Vision apart.Download Now

 Our surgeons were performing wavefront-optimized LASIK and PRK almost five years before any other practice in Utah.
 Our team of surgeons is by far the most experienced in the state at this highest level of laser vision correction.